JDI-Kim/glab/README.md

-# Ewha Computer Graphics Lab Homepage Code
+# Ewha Computer Graphics Lab Homepage
 Designed by Jisu Kim @GLAB

 [+] Please add updates here and modify the footer.html for the "Last updated date".